open-ephys/gui-docs/source/User-Manual/Plugins/Quality-Monitor.rst

 .. csv-table::
    :widths: 18, 80

-   ":code:`start`", "Starts processing if acquisition is running."
+   ":code:`start`", "Starts data capture if acquisition is running."
-   ":code:`stop`", "Stops the current processing run."
+   ":code:`stop`", "Stops the current data capture run."
    ":code:`status`", "Returns a JSON string containing the processing state, per-stream statuses, and alert counts."

 For example, to start a Quality Monitor processor with processor ID :code:`105` using the Open Ephys HTTP API: